A Resolution Condemning White Supremacy Causes Chaos at the Southern Baptist Convention

 This isn’t just about black congregations, though.
 At Gass’s predominantly white church in Missouri, “we’re right on the border between Kansas and Missouri, so the blood feud goes all the way back to the Civil War,” he said.
 “For pastors like me in a normal-sized Baptist church, these issues really matter.
 For me to be able to take it back to my congregation and say ‘Hey, what I’ve been preaching on every week in Ephesians, about how the gospel changes our view toward other people—our whole denomination is acknowledging this.’
 We need to be on board with this.”

 Tuesday night came close to being another defining, polarizing moment in a denomination that’s already facing significant divisions.
 By the time the night had ended, it seemed all but assured that the resolution, now with revised language, would pass.
-The denomination even earned bored disapproval from Spencer.
-But though it may have been a procedural snafu, as some attendees would have it, the incident revealed deep fracture lines—ones that won’t be erased with any resolution.
+The resolutions committee consulted with Russell Moore, the head of the Ethics and Religious Liberty Commission, to draft new language, Duke told me, but they did not consult with McKissic, the original author.
+“This is the committee’s resolution,” he said.
+“This is not Brother McKissic’s resolution.”

+On Wednesday, McKissic said he is okay not having been consulted “because I don’t think it’s customary. … Once that person has submitted, I don’t think you’re normally involved.”
+There is one African American member on the 10-person resolutions committee, Roland Slade.

+“It showed a fault line.
+It showed that maybe, just maybe, you aren’t where you’re supposed to be on this.”